witseie/2019-Lab-Project-Ndlovu-Omar/README.md

 4.Analyse All Projects

+5.Use a mouse click to select the single project to be analysed (Enter will no select even though the project is higlighted)

-5.Analyse single project (*not currently able to analyse single projects in one session, have to re-run script)
+6.Analyse single project (*NB currently able to analyse single projects in one session, have to re-run script to view new results)